 12 painful stairs to a tiny room.
 Each step felt like I couldn’t cry any more than I did one step earlier.
 I made it up the stairs and laid on the air mattress with a slow leak and asked myself, “is it worth it?” can’t I just stop taking meds and let nature take its course in a matter of days?
 Then the real me took a breath!
 I was reminded that this is very temporary.
 I’m with friends who, though of humble means truly love me.
 And honestly, I’d rather be here than in a nursing home with workers who like me but who don’t do half of what they should.

 The latest drama / trauma is that my insurance won’t preauthorize the blood thinner medicine.
 Long story short, I have to travel every single day to get a shot at a clinic bc it’s the only way my insurance will administer the arixtra shot.
 If I get it outside the clinic it’ll be $1200 every two weeks!
 I’ve been traveling 4 hours daily for a one min shot at the cancer and hematology center.
 I’ll do this daily until insurance figures this out.

-Today I got a hold of some good CBD oil and something else I forget the name of.
+Today I got a hold of some good CBD.
 I spent $155 on the oil, pen and pure something or other.
-I can't remember the name.
+I can’t remember the name.
 The white powder requires heat, thus the pen, but the hemp oil does not use heat.
 I started both today and intend to continue them so as not to so heavily lean on the major pain killers given to me.